adapter-hub/website/posts/2022/03/adapter-transformers-v3-unifying-efficient-fine-tuning.md

 Another alternative to the classical bottleneck adapter is the Compacter ([Mahabadi et al. (2021)](https://arxiv.org/pdf/2106.04647.pdf)).
 Here the linear down- and up-projection layer is replaced by a phm layer, which is marked in black on the illustration.
 In the phm layer, the weights matrix is constructed from two smaller matrices by computing their kroenecker product.
-These matrices can be factorized and shared between all layers.
+These matrices can be factorized and shared between all transformer layers.

 To add a Compacter in adapter-transformers, simply provide a `CompacterConfig`or a `CompacterPlusPlusConfig` when adding the adapter:
 ```